 When will I learn the results of my audition?

 At the exit interview on the day of your audition.
 You will be told the results of your audition and placement tests.
 It's also a great time to ask questions about studying music at UNCW.
 The Department of Music will follow up with a letter listing the approved degree program and recommendations for Theory and (for majors) Class Piano.

-You may request an audition by DVD or by an audition arranged for you.
+You may request an audition by DVD.
 Students applying via DVD are not eligible for scholarships.
 As an alternative, you may provide us with a link to an online video (YouTube or Dropbox)

 On the DVD recording and disc container, clearly indicate your name, instrument or voice category, and the selections performed.
 This information can also be supplied in the comments area of the YouTube video.